 Community engagement requires that an applicant demonstrate community support for the new school and its education model.
 Substantial community outreach is an essential component of successful community engagement.
 To assist the District with understanding each applicant's community outreach efforts, each applicant must inform the Office of Innovation and Incubation of planned community events in advance of the event.
 Please provide email notice of each community event to be held to iandiauthorization@cps.edu.
-A member of CPS may attend community meetings held in each applicant's community of interest throughout this process.
+A member of CPS may attend community meetings related to the proposal throughout this process.